 Paying attention to road conditions could be the difference between a safe afternoon ride and a tragic motorcycle crash with serious injuries or a fatality.
 Do yourself a favor and make sure to keep an eye on road conditions at all times, even if you don’t see construction crews in the area.

-Hills and Sharp Turns
+Motorcycle Accidents On Hills & Sharp Turns

 Though speed limit signs are pretty straight-forward, many people underestimate or overlook the role of the suggested speed limit signs.
 These signs are common just before sharp turns and hill crests and although they only represent the suggested speed, they are there for a reason.